siddharthreddi/CoWin-Termux/README.md

   - Pass `--a = YOUR-AGE ` with your age (default is 18).
   - Pass `--d = DOSE_COUNT` Vaccine First Dose or Second Dose (default dose is 1).
-  - Pass `--t = INTERVAL-IN-MINUTES` to change the frequency of calling Cowin API  (default is 1 min).
+  - Pass `--t = INTERVAL-IN-SECOND` to change the frequency of calling Cowin API  (default is 30 sec).
   - Only Pass `--fast` for direct booking no scheduling.